Consultant plastic surgeon

-She is passionate about training the next generation of surgeons and is the course director for cadaveric dissection courses for surgeons and hand therapists.
-She teaches at the Royal College of Surgeons, the Royal Society of Medicine and is on the invited faculty of several plastic surgery courses.
-She has many publications in journals and textbooks and has presented her work internationally.
+She is passionate about training the next generation of surgeons and is the course director of cadaveric dissection courses for surgeons and hand therapists.
+She teaches at the Royal College of Surgeons and the Royal Society of Medicine.
+She is on the invited faculty of several plastic surgery courses.

 Education and training

-- MRCS: Royal College of Surgeons of England 2006
+- Member of Royal College of Surgeons, England, 2006

-- MBChB: University of Otago, Dunedin, New Zealand 2001
+- Medicine and surgery (MBChB), University of Otago, Dunedin, New Zealand, 2001

 - Peripheral nerve reconstruction

 - Joint replacement in the hand